‘Main Amit Shah bol raha hun:’ IAF officer arrested for impersonating home minister

 3 ISIS terrorists arrested in Delhi were conspiring terror attack in UP, NCR

-The Governor Lalji Tandon, however got suspicious and asked his staff to check with Shah's office.
+The Governor Lalji Tandon, however, got suspicious and asked his staff to check with Shah's office.
 They were informed that no such call was made.
 Following this a complaint was filed and the police began investigation.
 The duo have been booked for impersonation and cheating and were remanded in three days police custody for interrogation.